Kaiepi/ra-Kind/README.md

 Kind is an uninstantiable parametric type that can be used to typecheck values based off their kind.
 A parameterization produces a type object that can process the HOW of a type in a typecheck context with `ACCEPTS` when available, otherwise falling back to the bare typecheck.

 Kind is documented.
 You can view the documentation for it and its methods at any time using `WHY`.
-For more examples of how to work with Kind, refer to `t/01-kind.t`.

 METAMETHODS
 ===========